 The literal meaning of “Crete Senesi” is Sienese clays.
 They are, in fact, very distinctive of this area and resemble a lunar landscape.
 The Crete Senesi are mainly made by “mattaione”, a sediment of marine origin with a high mineral content.
 All around, human presence is limited: the sound of nature prevails over the handful of buildings, such as old brick farmhouses.
 You won't find any squares, castles or cathedrals here.
 During the summer, a gentle wind shakes the golden wheat, giving the sensation of Heaven on Earth!

-Nearby there is another peculiar landscape known as the Accona Desert (deserto di Accona).
+Nearby there is another peculiar landscape known as the Accona Desert (deserto di Accona in Italian).
 It is a semi-arid area located in the west and south part of the Asciano municipality.
 The semi aridity is due to the low rainfall, which is less than 600mm yearly and, as a consequence, the vegetation is scarce.
 The area is characterized by calanques and dome-shaped formations known locally as “biancane”, where the name derives from the Italian “bianco” (white) due to their light hue.
-The area has been known since the Middle Ages, as testified by the Accona Desert depicted in the frescoes of Buon Governo di Siena.
+The area has been known since the Middle Ages, as testified by the frescoes of Buon Governo di Siena depicting the Accona Desert.